lah7/sims2-wine-patches/README.md

 * If there are any technical explainations, feel free to create a pull request or issue.
-* Please **do not** submit test reports to AppDB when using patched copies of Wine as the test results do not reflect "vanilla" Wine.
+* Please **do not** submit test reports to AppDB when using patched copies of Wine as the test results do not reflect "vanilla" Wine or wine-staging.
 * To view FPS and shader version in-game, press <kbd>CTRL</kbd> + <kbd>SHIFT</kbd> + <kbd>S</kbd>
 * There are some engine differences/improvements between the original release, later expansion packs and the Origin version.